-If shared space in an HOA is damaged, individual members could be liable to pay for damages under the HOA bylaws.
-Loss assessment helps to cover those damages so members don’t have to pay out of their own pockets.
+If shared space in an HOA is damaged or a guest gets hurt in a common area of the property, individual members could be liable to pay for damages under the HOA bylaws.
+Loss assessment coverage helps to cover those damages so members do not have to pay out of their own pockets.

 What is loss assessment coverage?